EmilHernvall/SassyBarista/README.md

 SassyBarista is a java implementation of a CSS preprocessor.
 The goal is that it will eventually be fully compatible with the SCSS syntax of SASS (http://sass-lang.com).
 It's based on a JavaCC grammar and is in a comparatively early stage, although some advanced features are already supported.
-There are still a few glitches that prevents some standard CSS files from parsing correctly, but I'm working on getting rid of them.
+Thereare still a few glitches that prevents some standard CSS files from parsing correctly, but I'm working on getting rid of them.
 I'd love to hear from you if you try it and encounter such parsing bugs.
 You can contact me at emil@quench.at.

 If you need a way to parse css and manipulate it programatically this project might also fit nicely, since it was partly designed for that purpose.
 The java API should be rather